codeface-io/SwiftObserver/README.md

 2. The terminating variant takes your actual *message* receiver in an additional closure argument.

-When the chain is supposed to end on `map` or `filter`, let `receive` terminate it to stick with [trailing closures](https://docs.swift.org/swift-book/LanguageGuide/Closures.html#ID102):
+When the chain is supposed to end on a transform that take two closures, let `receive` terminate it to stick with [trailing closures](https://docs.swift.org/swift-book/LanguageGuide/Closures.html#ID102):

 ~~~swift
 dog.observe(bowl).map {